-The arctic fox is Iceland’s only native terrestrial animal.
-All other land mammals were brought by early settlers or imported, and some of those are now considered a unique breed thanks to centuries of isolation.
+The Arctic fox is Iceland’s only native land mammal.
+All others were brought by early settlers, or imported more recently.
+Some of those, however, are now considered unique and special breeds, thanks to their centuries of isolation.

 Iceland’s only native land mammal is a descendant of the last Ice Age.
-It is believed to have reached Iceland by walking over frozen sea bridges and then remained after the ice cap retracted north.
+It is believed to have reached Iceland by walking over frozen sea, subsequently getting stranded as the ice cap retracted north.

-Away from the crowds of the Ring Road, the remote Westfjords is the best place in Iceland to see foxes, especially the uninhabited Hornstrandir Nature Reserve where they are protected and less afraid of humans.
+Away from the crowds of the Ring Road, the remote Westfjords is the best place in Iceland to see foxes, especially the uninhabited Hornstrandir nature reserve, where they are protected from hunting and less afraid of humans.

 The settlement of Hesteyri is home to a fox family which tends to take a liking to human visitors.
-All you need to do to reach Hesteyri is take the short boat trip there from the Isafjordur port.
+Hesteyri is a short boat trip from the port of Isafjordur.

-You might also see these elusive creatures whilst mountain hiking in the wilderness of the Westfjords, even outside Hornstrandir.
-We offer guided hikes from the port of Isafjordur e Patreksfjordur.
+You might also see these elusive creatures whilst mountain hiking in the wilderness of the Westfjords, and not only on Hornstrandir.
+We offer guided hikes from the ports of Isafjordur e Patreksfjordur.

-Although there is nothing better than seeing them in the wild, the town of Sudavik has an Arctic Fox Centre dedicated to the preservation and protection of arctic foxes.
-Apart from the fascinating exhibition, it also houses two rescued pups, Ingi and Mori.
+Although there is nothing better than seeing them in the wild, the town of Sudavik hosts the national Arctic Fox Centre, dedicated to the preservation and protection of Arctic foxes.
+Apart from the fascinating exhibition, it also has an outdoor pen which is home to rescued foxes.

 It is possible to stop there on our tour to the Isafjordur bay.